JPC-AV/JPC_AV_videoQC/README.md

                [-sn {JPC_AV_SVHS,BVH3100}] [-fn {jpc,bowser}]
                [-sp {config,command}] [-d] [-f]
                [paths ...]

+av-spex 0.4.5

+AV Spex is a python application designed to help process digital audio and video media created from analog sources.
+The scripts will confirm that the digital files conform to predetermined specifications.

 positional arguments:
   paths                 Path to the input -f: video file(s) or -d: